 Although cooking techniques are very similar to regular beef burgers’, Wagyu meat has a very different makeup.
 It’s important to know a few things before cooking your own:

-Holy Grail Steak Co. provides a wide selection of top-notch meats and steaks for the avid meat lover.
+Holy Grail Steak Co. provides a wide selection of top-notch burgers and steaks for the avid meat lover.

 Whether you’re looking for meal ideas to cook for yourself or want to surprise someone with a unique gift, our impressive portfolio delivers high-quality products that lead to memorable and delicious culinary moments.